-- Execute experiments concerned with the long-term consequences of exposure to drugs of abuse using rats and procedures from the fields of behavioral neuroscience and behavioral pharmacology (including behavioral testing, intravenous drug delivery, small animal surgery, histology).
+- Perform experiments concerned with the long-term consequences of high fat diet exposure or exposure to drugs of abuse using rats and procedures from the fields of behavioral neuroscience and behavioral pharmacology (including behavioral testing, intravenous drug delivery, small animal surgery, histology).

 - Troubleshoot problems and recommend solutions.